 - For now, Screaming Frog and Sitebulb are better in spotting redirect chains than most of the premium tools.

-Recently, Screaming Frog released the 10th version of their software, which has brought many benefits.
+The latest versions of their software (v10 and v11) have brought many benefits.
 To name a few:

 - Structure visualizations